Last updated: May 2025

 If your ship is docking in Dubrovnik, it will always be in the port of Gruz.

-This port is 2.5 km away from the Old town of Dubrovnik.
-So when it comes to getting to Dubrovnik you will need some kind of motorized transportation.
+This port is 2.5 km away from the Old town of Dubrovnik, so consider the following options when it comes to getting to the famous Dubrovnik attractions:

-Pile Gate is where you will catch them to get back to the cruise ship too.
-Just make sure you inquire what time the last bus back to the port is.
+Pile Gate is where you will catch the shuttle bus to get back to the cruise ship, too.

 All ships that tender/dock in Gruz will have their bus drop offs here, so also make sure you get on the right bus for the right cruise ship when coming back.
 Altough they all go to the same place - the port.